Published on: 11/15/2022

 5. Give to Charity

 Another way to reduce your estate tax liability is to give to charity.
-This is a great strategy that is available when tax planning for high-net-worth individuals.
+Charitable giving is a great strategy that is available when tax planning for high-net-worth individuals.
 When you make a charitable donation, you can deduct the amount of the donation from your taxable income.
 This can help reduce the overall value of your estate and, as a result, lower your inheritance tax liability.

 Preserve your wealth for the next generation with estate planning at Avidian Wealth Solutions